daviemakz/risen-js-docs/docs/results.md

 This is to demonstrate that blocking service will not stop Risen.JS from serving content and routing requests to their destinations.

 Of course, you should design your services in a way that does not block your service instances from receiving and processing new requests.
+Forking computationally expensive operations via the `cluster` module is one way to deal with this as well as using strictly asynchronous methods.

 That's it for now, feel free to put the application through its paces, or if you're ready to learn more go to the next section to dive into the API documentation.